-Compares Cash-ISAs and Stocks-and-Shares-ISAs
+Compares Cash-ISAs/Savings-Accounts with Stocks-and-Shares-ISAs

-For tax-year from April 2016 we can put up to £15,240 per year
+For tax-year from April 2017 we can put up to £20,000 per year

 into tax-free savings whether Cash-ISA or Stock-and-Shares-ISA or a combination of the two.

-With average annual gross earnings around £27,000; the £15,000 limit is more than enough for the ordinary saver.
+With average annual gross earnings around £28,000; the £20,000 limit is more than enough for the ordinary saver.

-Cash ISAs are risk-free.
+Cash-ISAs are risk-free.
 From 1st January 2016 the government guarantee reduced to £75,000 per provider.

-£15,000 in a savings account returning 2.0% less than inflation loses £300.00 per year in purchasing value.
+£10,000 in a savings account returning 2.0% less than inflation loses £200.00 per year in purchasing value.

-From April 2016 savings interest in a regular savings account is paid gross and basic-rate taxpayers can receive interest of up to £1,000/year tax-free. £1,000 would be £40,000 at 2.5%.
+With the personal savings allowance, savings interest in regular savings accounts is paid gross and basic-rate taxpayers can receive interest of up to £1,000 per year tax-free. £1,000 would be £40,000 at 2.5%.

 Stocks and Shares ISAs - Index Tracker Funds

 Stocks-and-Shares-ISAs are NOT risk-free.